-Info: Hundreds of candle lights line the path to the Walls of Bethlehem.
-Roman guards, shopkeepers and merchants pin costume are in the streets.
+Hundreds of candles line the path to the Walls of Bethlehem.
+Roman guards, shopkeepers and merchants in costume are in the streets.
 Care has been taken to ensure that the good in each shop are realistic.
 See live farm animals, a camel, shepherds, angels and Wise Men during your visit.

 2110 Brockett Rd, Tucker, Ga. | 770-938-4546

 Date: No information has been released for 2020.
 The following information is from their 2019 event.

 Walk Through Bethlehem is a one of a kind, stroll-through village and nativity scene, that recreates the atmosphere of Bethlehem as it might have been the night Jesus was born.